 The stock answer is that it is what you make it, you get out that you put in etc. This is true, however it is an incomplete answer.
 With determination and hard work, it entirely possible to hit 200+ club (200 personal customers) and Group Leader (GL) position within a few years.
 Anyone can do this, very realistically.
 You will achieve £1k - £2k per month for this.
 If you are very persistent and successful then you will hit SGL (Senior Group Leader) which very roughly equates to £5k per month.
 This is realistically achievable within 5-10 years although it has been done in as little as 18 months.

 There are more than 80 training venues around the UK, there is bound to be a venue near you.
 If you would like to double check, please email me via the contact page and I can advise the nearest training centres to you.
 You can attend training as many times as you like and there is no charge.
-I recommend all new Distributors attend getting started training at least twice in their first month to get off to the best possible start.
+I recommend all new Partners attend getting started training at least twice in their first month to get off to the best possible start.
 There is also an excellent online training course which supplements the classroom training.

-There are two catches to being a Utility Warehouse Distributor.
+There are two catches to being a Utility Warehouse Partner.
 The first is the one which gets the vast majority of people and it's so simple which is why it is missed so often: You have to work.
 You have to put that effort in, consistently.
 Many people do sign up and unfortunately do not give their Utility Warehouse business "franchise" the commitment that they should and consequently they fail.
 That is the hard truth.

 I remember attending one of the big company events "Massive Action Day" (run once a year) and seeing everyone who had been in the business for more than 4 years stand up - every one of them was successful and making a good income with this business.
 That is the key - keep at it, be prepared to take a few "no's" (they very often turn into yesses once you have given them time and have more experience).

 The second catch is that you must gather at least one customer each month to qualify for CVC (the commission paid which is a percentage of your customer's bills).
 Once you achieve 50 personal customers and as along as you maintain at least 50, this monthly requirement goes away.
-Honestly - lots of Distributors lose interest or stamina before they get to 50, it's those who keep going and follow the excellent training that succeed.
+Honestly - lots of Partners lose interest or stamina before they get to 50, it's those who keep going and follow the excellent training that succeed.
 Every time.

-Absolutely - please sign up to receive an information pack on the right hand side - the commission structure will be emailed to you as a pdf instantly along with a general information pack on becoming a Utility Warehouse Distributor.
+Absolutely - please sign up to receive an information pack on the right hand side - the commission structure will be emailed to you as a pdf instantly along with a general information pack on becoming a Utility Warehouse Partner.
 Make sure you add [email protected] to your address book!

-When you sign up as a Distributor using the link on the right, you are offered the opportunity to purchase an official Utility Warehouse tablet, paid for at £10 per month for a set period.
+When you sign up as a Partner using the link on the right, you are offered the opportunity to purchase an official Utility Warehouse tablet, paid for at £10 per month for a set period.
 This is because all customers need to be signed up online.
 Of course internet connections are not always available in prospective customer's residences and the tablet provides a way of signing them up without being connected to the internet.

 If you are always connected to the internet, then it is perfectly possible to sign up customers using a laptop or desktop computer as I have done many times.